Music Therapy Interventions Teaching Emotion Regulation Skills System for Cognitively Challenged Clients (28 credits)

 for Cognitively Challenged Clients: A DBT® –

-created by Julie Brown and its application to music therapy.
-You can purchase it from Amazon here.
+a program created by Julie Brown, and its application to music therapy.

 - Design music therapy interventions to reinforce each emotion regulation skill studied

 - Share how you integrate music therapy with the emotion regulation skills system in your professional setting.